Erendis42/GameOfLife/README.md

 - Double click the .exe file.
 - When the warning message pops up, click "Run Anyway".
 - You can load the presets by clicking File -> Open.
 (Please do not try to open random files.
 Also, use your own presets only if you know what you are doing!)

-The .zip file contains the solution as I revived it in Visual Studio 2022 right now.
-(27 September, 2023)
 \
 \
 A much more sophisticated implementation (with memoization, infinite canvas, etc.) can be found [here](https://golly.sourceforge.io/)